cmscure/javascript-sdk/README.md

 - **Persistent caching** – translations, colors, images, and data stores are written to local storage for instant loads and offline resilience.
 - **Real-time sync (optional)** – supply a `projectSecret` to receive live updates through secure Socket.IO channels, matching the iOS SDK experience.
 - **Configurable endpoints** – override `serverUrl` and `socketUrl` for staging or self-hosted environments.
-- **Built-in edge gateway** – browser builds now default to the CMSCure SDK Edge proxy (`https://gateway.cmscure.com`) to avoid CORS headaches.
+- **Edge gateway default** – REST calls target `https://gateway.cmscure.com` out of the box (swap to your own proxy if needed) while sockets remain on `app.cmscure.com`.

 ## ✨ Key Features